 Driving can be risky and dangerous at times.
 Driving on busy highways, over bridges, at night, and in the rain can cause higher levels of stress and anxiety.
 What makes this worse is feeling trapped in your car with no escape.

 This translates to more physical tension, faster breathing, a faster pounding heart, and thoughts of losing control that cause you to feel fearful.
 The fight or flight stress response kicks in and then a panic attack can quickly follow.

 Panic Attack Statistics

 Experiencing panic attacks while driving can be very scary.
 According the National Institute of Mental Health (NIMH) approximately 2.7% of the population or roughly 3 out of 100 people experience panic disorder each year.

-The fear of losing control is a major symptom of a panic attack.
+The fear of losing control is a major cause and symptom of a panic attack.
 People who have panic attacks while driving, fear losing control of their vehicle, whether due to their own impulse control to maintain control of the vehicle or due to other drivers actions.

 After having their first panic attack while driving, many people start avoiding specific areas where the panic attack first occurred.

 Soon bridges, tunnels, construction areas, any elevated roads, and driving next to big trucks are also avoided.

 Panic attacks while driving can eventually lead a person to avoid driving altogether or even being a passenger in a car.